 Can I make Gilgeori Toast in advance?

-While gilgeeori toast is usually best enjoyed hot and fresh, you can definitely prepare the different components of the dish in advance.
+While gilgeori toast is usually best enjoyed hot and fresh, you can definitely prepare the different components of the dish in advance.
 For example, you can chop up all the vegetables and mix them into the egg the day before and store them in the refrigerator until they’re ready to use the next day.
-I highly recommend cooking the eggs and assembling the sandwich right before serving but if you really wanted to, you can make this ahead of time and reheat the sandwich in the microwave.
+I highly recommend cooking the eggs and assembling the sandwich right before serving but if you really want to, you can make this ahead of time and reheat the sandwich in the microwave.
 Just keep in mind that the bread will get soggy but the flavors will still come through

 Can I make Gilgeoti Toast vegetarian?

 Yes, absolutely!
 You can adapt this recipe to suit a vegetarian diet by substituting regular eggs with an egg substitute like Just Egg and substituting the sausage with a plant-based sausage or omitting it completely.
 For the butter, you can use vegan butter or skip it and use olive oil instead.